fbpx

 A great example of this is if you want to leave a share of your assets to your partner, but you aren’t married or in a civil partnership with them.
 Unless you are in a legal union, they’ll have no automatic legal right to receive anything.
 So, in order to make sure that this happens, you’ll need to declare it in a will.

-Another key example is if you have any dependents in your care.
+Another key example is having any dependents in your care.
 If you have any young children, elderly parents, or any pets, you will naturally be concerned about what would happen to them if you were to pass.

-This clarity and the legally-binding nature of the document is also vital in avoiding conflict.
+This clarity and the legally binding nature of the document are also vital to avoiding conflict.
 With a will, it’s far less likely that any confusion, disputes or legal issues will arise.

-When this happens, the deceased is classed as ‘intestate’.
+When someone dies without making a will, the deceased is classed as ‘intestate’.
 This gives solicitors the power to pass their assets on to specific people, carefully following the government’s intestacy rules.

 If the deceased’s property is valued at less than £270,000, then their legal partner will inherit everything.

-It is important to note that, without a will, only partners who the deceased is married to or in a civil partnership with are covered by intestacy rules.
+It is important to note that, without a will, only partners with whom the deceased is married or in a civil partnership are covered by intestacy rules.
 If they are not in a legal partnership, the partners will have no automatic legal right to a share.

 If the deceased does not have a partner, then their children will receive all of the assets and estate.
-These will be split between the children, so that they all receive an equal share.
+These will be split among the children so that each receives an equal share.

-If the deceased does not have children or a partner, then their assets will be passed on to other family members.
+If the deceased has no children or a partner, their assets will be passed on to other family members.

-This is an automatic process and although it is designed to be a fair way to distribute assets, it could mean that your possessions do not go to the people who you would want.
+This is an automatic process, and although it is designed to be a fair way to distribute assets, it could mean that your possessions do not go to the people you would want.

 So, if you have specific beneficiaries in mind, any dependents or any valued possessions that you wish to leave in the care of someone specific, it is essential that you write a will.